Skip to main content

 model = MRZScanner(backend=Backend.cpu) # Use CPU backend

 We use ONNXRuntime as the inference engine for the model.
-Although ONNXRuntime supports multiple backends (including CPU, CUDA, OpenCL, DirectX, TensorRT, and more), we’ve streamlined the implementation for regular use environments, currently only offering CPU and CUDA backends.
-In addition to the necessary hardware support, using the CUDA backend also requires installing the corresponding CUDA drivers and toolkit.
+Although ONNXRuntime supports various backends (including CPU, CUDA, OpenCL, DirectX, TensorRT, etc.), due to the environments typically in use, we have encapsulated it slightly and currently only provide CPU and CUDA backends.
+Additionally, to use CUDA computation, you need appropriate hardware support and must install the corresponding CUDA drivers and toolkit.

-If CUDA is not installed on your system or if the version is incorrect, the CUDA backend will not function.
+If CUDA is not installed on your system or the version is incorrect, the CUDA computation backend will not be available.

 tip

-1. For other backend options, refer to the ONNXRuntime official documentation.
+1. If you have other requirements, refer to the ONNXRuntime official documentation for custom configurations.

-2. For dependency installation details, check the ONNXRuntime Release Notes.
+2. For installation-related issues, refer to the ONNXRuntime Release Notes

 2. ModelType

-ModelType is an enumerated type used to specify the type of model used by MRZScanner.
+ModelType is an enumeration type used to specify the type of model used by MRZScanner.

 It includes the following option:

-You can specify the model using the model_type parameter.
+You can specify the model to use via the model_type parameter.

 from mrzscanner import MRZScanner